Get

 4. They Are Sending Out a Warning

 Some people think that “mean” cats yowl, and that is sometimes true.
 That is because yowling can be used as a warning.
 Aggressive cats will often yowl to warn people that they are feeling threatened.
 These cats usually puff up and bare their teeth while yowling.
-If you approach a cat in this state, you are likely to be scratched or bitten.
+If you approach a cat in this state, you will likely be scratched or bitten.
 Cats can yowl to warn off other cats or warn off people.
 You can tell if yowling is a warning if it is accompanied by body language that typically denotes a fearful or aggressive cat.

 5. They Are Suffering from Cognitive Decline

 Older cats can suffer from dementia, known as feline cognitive dysfunction, caused by aging-related changes in their brains.
 Old cats suffering from cognitive decline might yowl for seemingly no reason.
 This is because they are not thinking as clearly as they were in the past.
 They might think they are yowling for a good reason, but their age is causing them to become confused.
 This kind of yowling is usually coupled with other signs like changes in sleep patterns, appetite and disorientation.
-If you suspect that your senior cat could be suffering from cognitive dysfunction, you should consult with your veterinarian.
+If you suspect that your senior cat could be suffering from cognitive dysfunction, you should consult with a veterinarian.

 orange cat yowling outdoor